zeek/broker/tests/benchmark/README.md

 the generator file if it contains more than `num-outputs` entries or loop through the file if it contains less entries.

-### Recording Generator Files
+### Recording Meta Data

-Setting the configuration parameter `broker.output-generator-file` (or setting the environment variable `BROKER_OUTPUT_GENERATOR_FILE`) to a file path triggers Broker to record meta data published at this endpoint.
+Setting the configuration parameter `broker.recording-directory` (or setting the environment variable `BROKER_RECORDING_DIRECTORY`) to a non-empty path triggers Broker to record meta data such as subscriptions, peerings, and published data at this endpoint.
 The meta data is about 2MB for each 1M recorded messages (depending on the structure of the data).

 Setting the configuration parameter `broker.output-generator-file-cap` (or setting the environment variable `BROKER_OUTPUT_GENERATOR_FILE_CAP`) to an